Battle of the Honeywine

 |Place||the banks of the Honeywine|

-The Battle on the Honeywine was one of many battles fought during the Dance of the Dragons, between Aegon II (the Greens) and Rhaenyra Targaryen (the Blacks) for control of the throne of the Seven Kingdoms after the death of their father, Viserys I.
+The Battle on the Honeywine was one of many battles fought during the Dance of the Dragons, between the greens of Aegon II Targaryen and the blacks of Rhaenyra Targaryen for control of the Iron Throne of the Seven Kingdoms after the death of their father, Viserys I Targaryen.